 And we weren't the only ones reconsidering going to Uganda.
 The tour we were looking at was designed for a small group, and initially, 11 people were going to attend, however, in the aftermath of the kidnapping, Gate 1 sent an email offering a partial, and if possible, a full refund to any travelers with cold feet.
 Five people from our tour alone took them up on the opportunity.

 At the same time, they seemed to decrease the prices on future trips.
-Seizing the opportunity, we immediately booked, knowing that we would be in incredible hands with Gate 1.
+Seizing the opportunity, we immediately booked, knowing that we would be in incredible hands with Gate 1, and we couldn't wait to see the incredible sights that the Pearl of Africa has to offer.

 Traveling to Uganda was one of the biggest decisions we made, but we knew that is what we'd be getting with Gate 1, an incredibly reliable, affordable, safe, and unique experience.